 ATP contains a large amount of chemical energy stored in its high-energy phosphate bonds.
 It releases energy when it is broken down (hydrolyzed) into ADP (adenosine diphosphate).
-The energy is used for many metabolic processes.
-Hence, ATP is considered as the universal energy currency for metabolism.
+Energy is used for many metabolic processes.
+Hence, ATP is considered the universal energy currency for metabolism.
 Its functions are for intracellular energy transport for various metabolic processes including biosynthetic reactions, motility, and cell division.

 ATP also serves as a source for ADP and AMP.
 ADP is essential in photosynthesis and glycolysis.
 It is the end-product when adenosine triphosphate ATP loses one of its phosphate groups.
 The energy released in the process is used to power up many vital cellular processes.
 ADP is also important during the activation of platelets.
 It is stored inside the platelet and is released to interact with ADP receptors (e.g. P2Y1 receptors, P2Y12 receptors, etc.) on platelets.

 - deoxyadenosine triphosphate (dATP)

 - adenosine diphosphate

 © Biology Online.
 Content provided and moderated by Biology Online Editors.